JulianBirch/cljs-ajax/README.md

 Second, you need to install [ClojureScript.test](https://github.com/cemerick/clojurescript.test) as a leiningen plugin.
 The instructions are in the README.

 After that `lein test` should run the tests.

+## License

+Distributed under the Eclipse Public License, the same as Clojure.